 Since I’m Salvadorian-grandmother-less, this recipe on how to make pupusas started with me taking a trip to South Los Angeles to eat one of the best pupusas in this city at Los Churros.
-They were cheesy (oh so cheesy!), filling, hearty and so flavorful.
+They were cheesy (oh so cheesy!), filling, hearty and such flavorful masa cakes.

-Pupusas are made from masa harina (cormeal flour) or rice flour.
-They are usually stuffed with delicious things like beans, shredded pork or cheese.
+Pupusas are made from masa harina (cormeal flour) or rice flour that are mixed with water to make a corn masa mixture.
+They are usually stuffed with delicious things like refried beans, shredded pork or cheese.
 And since they tend to be so rich and cheesy, they are topped with a pickled cabbage situation that adds a refreshing, light and tangy element that really balances the whole thing out.
+That is called curtido.

 When I made them for the first time, I realized how similar they were to arepas.
 When my mom taught me how to make arepas (she was taught by my father’s Colombian great aunt), she taught me with no measurements, just touch and feel and how the dough looked.
 For someone like me who sort of thinks in ratios, it was SUPER annoying.